gumgum/gumdrops/README.md

 2. Add your component in the correct folder in /components.
 Follow the format of other components, including defaultProps and propTypes.

-3. Add the path to your component in components/index.js.
+3. Add the path to the new component to `components/index.js` to make it accesible from outside.

 4. Hook up storybook - go to the correct file in /_stories, import your new component at the top of the file, and add a new ".addWithInfo".
 Store any options in /constants/options.js